Perth Pregnancy, Birth & Postpartum Directory 2025

 Read More

 “I wish I had done some classes or prepared myself for what to expect when I went into labour, and maybe my birth would have been very different.”
-This is what so many women say to me when they are trying to have a more positive experience with their next birth or VBAC (vaginal birth…
+This is what so many women tell me when they’re preparing for their next birth or VBAC (vaginal birth after caesarean) – they want a more positive…

 Read More